dojonorth/fun-basics-dojo/README.md

 In CT terminiology, this make it an endofunctor (a functor that only maps between instances of the same type).

 Additional Notes:
-* Being able to map across a collection that may contain either something or nothing without having to differentiate between the two cases is a very powerful pattern that allows for the streamlining of programming to single logical pipes that don't feature continuous branching - so-called *railway-orientated programming*.
+* Being able to map across a collection that may contain either something or nothing without having to differentiate between the two cases is a very powerful pattern that allows for the streamlining of programming to single logical pipes that don't feature continuous branching.
 * In the exercise the map method is defined on the type itself.
 I've done this as it's more familiar and is how I'd write it in practice.
 In future exercises though, I've segregated data and functionality by putting the methods on their respective companion objects.
 * Note that calling *EmptyBeginnersCodeball.codemon* has no meaning for the empty codeball and so we have no choice but to throw an exception.
 In keeping with the Codeball (aka Option) being a box analogy, this is equivalent to our EmptyCodeball being like the Ark of the Covenant from Indiana Jones - you *could* open it if you want, but I wouldn't recommend it...
 This is a bit of wrinkle in pure functional terms and shows a little of Scala's OO/imperative roots.
 It's actually what Scala's Option does too, so I think there's no way around it short of replacing the 'get' method with a 'getOrElse(<some value to return if there isn't one present>)' or fold or similar.
 However, this would make subsequent exercises more long-winded to write, so we'll stick with the anti-pattern for now.

 ![Don't Open the Empty Codeball](Diagrams/Don't_Open_the_Empty_Codeball.jpg)

 #### Functors in Type Constructors
-The Beginners Codeball that we created in the previous exercise served to help explain what a functor is.
-Since it's an endofunctor it cannot convert between types which severely limits its scope.
+The Beginner's Codeball that we created in the previous exercise served to help explain what a functor is.
+Since it's an endofunctor it cannot convert between types which severely limits its usefulness.
 We'll soon deal with that, but first, we need to ensure that we're familiar with the idea of a *type constructor*.
 This is a generic type definition that takes a specific type as its parameter.
 For example, in Scala Option[T], List[T] and Future[T] are type constructors.
 So Option[Boolean] is a type, but Option itself is not.